regebro/moving-big-projects/moving-big-projects.rst

 .. note::

+    There is this philosophy in mocking that you should test each function separately and that all calls from that function should be mocked out.

     For Python 3 it really is line coverage we are looking for.
     So mocking out most of the calls in a function is perfectly fine.

-    UNLESS, your mocking adds a method or function that no longer exists in Python 3.
+    UNLESS, your mocking adds a method or function that no longer exists in Python 3!
-    Then you shot yourself in the foot, so be careful with that.
-    Integration testing is therefore also needed, you can't have just unit tests.
+    The test will still pass,
+    because you are effectively mocking in the python 2 standard library.
+    So this type of testing is useless when porting to Python 3.
+    So if you do this, you need to have 95% coverage from your integration test.

 ----